mhrons/mhrons.github.io/docs/pv_smooth.md

   <figcaption>Figure 1: Smoothing of PV power by a low-pass filter</figcaption>
 </figure>

 In the schematic diagram on Figure 1, a PV power plant (PVPP) is connected to the grid and its intermittent power p(t) is accumulated or compensated (i.e. smoothed) by an accumulator (ESS).
 The smoothing power is actuated by a bidirectional inverter AC/DC.
 The smoothing power is determined by the ouput signal p(t)-s(t+Δt) of a differencer.
 Positive sign of the smoothing power is oriented from the grid to ESS.
 Hence the total power superimposed to the grid by PVPP and ESS is determined by the filter’s output signal s(t+Δt).
 For the simplification, PVPP and ESS are single-phase-connected to the grid.
-Four different smoothing methods will be further analysed:
+Four different smoothing methods have benn analysed:

 - In case of **LPF** smoothing, the measured signal p(t) bypasses the predictor, directly exciting LPF.